tankudo/LLM-ZoomCamp/01-intro/README.md

 - Fit the index to the documents.
 - Execute the query to retrieve relevant documents.
 - Filter the results to restrict them to the relevant course (e.g., Data Engineering Zoom Camp).
+- Use boost if you need to set one field more then another.

 ### Retrieving and Using Results
 - Retrieve the most relevant documents for the query.